Designs

 • Drafting assignments and licences and applying to record ownership changes and third party interests.

-• Due diligence work
+• Due diligence work.

 • Assistance and advice on acquiring and disposing of designs as part of business acquisitions.